Digital Walkie Talkies Vs Analogue Walkie Talkies

 - Reduction in background noise and static

-- An array of software applications available for digital two way radio systems
+- An array of software applications available for newer two way radio systems

 - It is possible to use digital and analogue radios at the same time